The Ultimate Guide to Editorial Style Photography for Aspiring Photographers

 Defining Editorial Photography

 Editorial photography aims to tell a story through images.
+Each photograph is carefully crafted to convey narrative, mood, and concept, making it distinct from commercial images.
 It differs from commercial photography because it’s more about ideas and mood than selling a product.

 Key features and uses

 Storytelling through images is key in editorial photography.
 Our goal is to capture the mood and emotions of the wedding day.
-We mix candid shots with posed ones to create a complete story.
+We mix candid images with posed ones to create a complete story.

 Using intentionally blurry images can add artistic flair.